 Dare to be different: unique things to do in Brisbane

 Discover fun and unusual things to do in Brisbane.
-Whether it’s a visit to a cat café, Council’s Treasure Trove, or ghost tour, there’s plenty of quirky activities to try.
+Visit Council’s Treasure Troves or join a Brisbane Greeters tour.
+There are plenty of quirky activities to try.

 Feel like your river city weekends have become a bit ‘been there, done that’?
 Disrupt the ho-hum of daily life by giving some of Brisbane’s quirkier activities a go.